rocketvalidator/docs-rocketvalidator/docs/api/reports.md

 * `initial_urls`.
 Newline-separated list of URLs.
 * `exclusions`.
 Newline-separated list of paths.
 * `device_id`.
 Id of the device to be used for viewport emulation.
 Check the <a href="/api/devices#list-of-devices">device list</a> to see the available devices.
+* `device_rotated`.
+Boolean to indicate the emulated device should be rotated.
+Defaults to false.

 ### Examples